hipe/tmx/sakin-agac-doc/407-collection-synchronization-algorithm.md

 because the example reasons we just cited are in fact based on real-world use cases are are compelling to us).

-(EDIT order centricity is probably not an option at this point, but we state this all here now so we can give thought to it as we write the algorithm.)
+(EDIT at writing we have not yet exposed an option for "order centricity" (i.e near-centric vs. far-centric, introduced next), but we state this all here now so we can give thought to it as we write the algorithm.)